datawire/ambassador-docs/docs/emissary/pre-release/topics/running/running.md

 ## `AMBASSADOR_ENVOY_API_VERSION`

-By default, $productName$ will configure Envoy using the v2 API.
-Setting `AMBASSADOR_ENVOY_API_VERSION` to `V3` tells Ambassador to use the Envoy v3 API.
-Since the v2 API is deprecated in the upstream Envoy project, it is encouraged to eventually use the v3 API.
-New features or enhancements in $productName$ _may_ begin to require the v3 API.
-It is therefore strongly recommended to try the v3 API sooner rather than later and, as always, provide feedback and bug reports in the $productName$ GitHub repo!
+By default, $productName$ will configure Envoy using the Envoy V3 API.
+Setting `AMBASSADOR_ENVOY_API_VERSION` to `V2` tells Ambassador to use the Envoy V2 API instead.
+Since the Envoy V2 API is deprecated in the upstream Envoy project, we strongly recommend using V3 and, as always, providing feedback and bug reports in the $productName$ GitHub repo!

 ## Configuration from the filesystem